 Hot Suppa – a must-have breakfast option that’s worth the wait

-Mr. Tuna – a sushi stand that specializes in hand-rolls
+Mr. Tuna – a sushi stand that specializes in hand-rolls.
+One of my favorite bites in Maine.

 OTTO – Pizza!
 They offer pizza by the slice.
 Makes a perfect stop for a quick bite with unique options as well as the traditional pepperoni slice.